WilbertJiang/MuPOD/README.md

 **3. Dynamically Assembling the Multi-Block Model**:
 Block-level POD models are combined into a chip-level simulator for the entire chip.
 At block interfaces, the discontinuous Galerkin (DG) method enforces thermal continuity by balancing temperature and heat flux across boundaries.

-PODTherm-GP is enabled by the proper orthogonal decomposition (POD), which projects the physical domain of processors onto the POD space represented by a finite set of basis functions (also called POD modes).
-In addition, the physical principle is also incorporated into PODTherm-GP via the Galerkin projection (GP), which provides a physical guidance to thermal simulations.
-The results show that PODTherm-GP is able to offer dynamic temperature solutions efficiently and accurately within and beyond training range.
-The whole workflow of this approach constitutes the training of PODTherm-GP and its demonstration as shown in the below figure where [Gem5](https://www.gem5.org/) and [McPAT](https://code.google.com/archive/p/mcpat/) are CPU and power simulators, respectively.
-The detailed information can be found in [ISCAS2022](https://ieeexplore.ieee.org/abstract/document/9937274).

 PODTherm-GP includes several components and each C++ component can be compiled in its folder by the following
 ```